 Boxing is one of the world’s oldest and most popular sports.
 Since its emergence in ancient Greece, boxing has become a global phenomenon.
-The sport is simple in concept, but requires a lot of talent to be successful.
-Great boxers must possess strength, speed, and balance.
-These skills are essential for every boxer to master if they want to have a shot at defeating their opponent.
+The sport is simple in concept but requires a lot of talent to be successful.
+Great boxers must possess strength, speed, endurance, and balance.
+Listed below are a set of skills every boxer needs to master.

 List of Boxing Skills

-- Stance: Having a proper stance is key to being a great boxer.
+Having a proper stance is key to being a great boxer.
 A good stance provides balance, which is important in being able to throw quality punches and defend against opponents.
-To assume a good stance, boxers stand sideways to their target so that they lead with the shoulder opposite of their strongest punching hand.
-Most boxers keep their feet shoulder-width apart and positioned at a 45 degree angle toward their target.
+In order to assume a good stance, boxers stand sideways to their target so that they lead with the shoulder opposite of their strongest punching hand.
+Most boxers keep their feet shoulder-width apart and positioned at a 45° angle toward their target.

-- Footwork: The speed of a boxer depends upon their footwork.
-Boxers have to stay light on their feet and tend to touch the ground with the ball of their feet rather than their heels so that they can move around more efficiently.
+The speed of a boxer depends on their footwork.
+Boxers have to stay light on their feet and tend to touch the ground with the balls of their feet rather than their heels to move around more efficiently.
 Just like having a proper stance, good footwork is critical in enabling boxers to defend or attack from a balanced position.
-To develop good footwork, boxers spend a lot of time jogging and skipping to increase the strength and speed of their legs.
+In order to develop good footwork, boxers spend a lot of time jogging, skipping, and jump roping to increase the strength and speed of their legs.,

-- Punching: Boxing is all about throwing punches; there are four basic punches that every boxer must know how to perform: the jab, cross, hook, and uppercut.
+Boxing is all about throwing punches.
+There are four basic punches that every boxer must know how to perform: the jab, cross, hook, and uppercut.
 Each type of punch has its own unique form and situations in which it is best used.

 Jabs are the simplest and most frequently used punch in boxing.
 Jabs are easy, quick punches with your front hand that are useful for a variety of boxing strategies.
-Jabs are used for both attacking and defending and can be useful to fend off opponents and set up bigger punches.
+Jabs are used for both attacking and defending and can be useful to fend off opponents while setting up bigger punches.

-- Cross: This is the most powerful and damaging punch in boxing, but it is also the riskiest because it can expose the boxer to a counter attack from their opponent.
-Also known as a 'straight right' or 'straight left' depending on which hand is used, this attack is best used in a combination of punches usually after the opponent has been weakened by a solid jab.
+The cross is the most powerful and damaging punch in boxing, but it is also the riskiest because it can expose the boxer to a counterattack from their opponent.
+Also known as a “straight right” or “straight left,” depending on which hand is used, this attack is best used in a combination of punches, usually after the opponent has been weakened by a solid jab.

-- Hook: The goal of the hook punch is to catch opponents unaware by coming from the side and out of their line of vision.
-Because the hook requires the boxer to arch their body, flexibility is key to successfully delivering this type of punch.
+The goal of the hook punch is to catch opponents unaware by coming from the side, out of their line of vision.
+Since the hook requires the boxer to arch their body, flexibility is key to successfully delivering this type of punch.
 The hook can be delivered with either the right or left hand and is often specified as a left hook or a right hook.